 Establishment of Compliance

-Everyone working in the Anritsu Group is required be deeply aware of corporate social responsibility, comply with relevant laws and regulations in all their corporate activities, and behave in a manner that conforms to the demands of society.
-With the goal of maintaining Anritsu as an ethical corporate group, the Company established the Anritsu Group Code of Conduct as a guideline for all Anritsu Group employees in the conduct of their day-to-day business activities.
+For the Anritsu Group to maintain its ethical corporate stance, everyone working in the Group must be deeply aware of corporate social responsibility, comply with relevant laws and regulations in all their corporate activities, and behave in a manner that conforms to the demands of society.

 Please download the PDF for more details.